 AEC's flagship accelerator, Inkomoko, identifies young Rwandan entrepreneurs with existing enterprises who seek to grow their businesses, but lack the skills and financial resources to do so.
 Inkomoko offers a suite of services to accelerate small business growth and fill a demonstrated need.

-Entrepreneurs receive a one-year business development package that includes the following services:
+Entrepreneurs receive a business development package that includes the following services:

 AEC Rwanda Trustee provides direct financing at a lower rate than local banks with favorable repayment terms.
 As a Kiva partner, this financing is both flexible and affordable capital, and is catalytic for young entrepreneurs who would otherwise see their business stymied.
 We’ve been able to correlate our investment with significant increase in job creation and revenue in the 6-month period post investment.